Topographic Land Survey Software | Autodesk

 The AEC Collection delivers the software that helps process field data in parallel with data collection to automatically create production-ready maps.
 Model creation is seamless and model updates are automatically generated when new data is captured.
 These advances save time from project start to finish.

-The AEC Collection is a single suite of products that will meet all your survey needs, from carriageways and infrastructure projects to industrial, residential or recreational construction.
-The collection supports ALTA/ACSM surveys, boundary surveys, construction surveys, location surveys, site planning surveys, subdivision surveys and topographic surveys.
+The AEC Collection is a single suite of products that will meet all your survey needs, from roadways and infrastructure projects to industrial, residential, or recreational construction.
+The collection supports ALTA/ACSM surveys, boundary surveys, construction surveys, location surveys, site planning surveys, subdivision surveys, and topographic surveys.